 Yes, Bluetooth and IrDA- enabled printers are still considered wireless printers.

-Will my computer automatically detects my printer once connected to my network?
+Will my computer automatically detect my printer once connected to my network?

 It depends.
 Your computer will automatically detect your printer if it’s the only device in the network.
-If you are using a corporate network with several printers and devices, you’ll need to assign a port to your wireless printer manually.
+You’ll need to manually assign a port to your wireless printer if you use a corporate network with several printers and devices.

 STAT: The U.S printer and copier segment volume are expected to amount to 11 million pieces by 2025.
 Its revenue is estimated at $1.4 million in 2021, growing at -1.95 per year. (source)